ansys/scade-design-rules/doc/source/rules/traceability/llr_architecture.rst

 Rationale
 ---------
-The nature ``Architecture`` is not suitable for CEs such as State or Transition.
+The nature ``Architecture`` is not suitable for Contribution Elements such as State or Transition.

 Verification
 ------------
-The rule registers to the states and transitions, and raises a violation when an element has an annotation (default `DesignElement.Nature`) with a given value (default `Architecture`), as specified in the rule's parameter.
+The rule registers to the states and transitions, and raises a violation when an element has an annotation attribute (default ``-t DesignElement -a Nature``) with a given value (default ``Architecture``), as specified in the rule's parameter.

 Message: ``The <attribute name> of the Contributing Element can't be '<value>'``